chalkygames123/front-end-template/README.md

 ## Requirements

-Make sure that the latest active LTS version of Node.js installed.
+Make sure that the latest Active LTS version of Node.js installed.

 ## Setup